docker-archive/classicswarm/docs/install-on-aws.md

         $ docker run -d swarm join --advertise=172.30.0.69:2375 consul://172.30.0.161:8500

 Your small Swarm cluster is up and running on multiple hosts, providing you with a high-availability virtual Docker Engine.
-To increase its reliability and capacity, you can add more Swarm managers and nodes.
+To increase its reliability and capacity, you can add more Swarm managers, nodes, and a high-availability discovery backend.

 ## Communicate with the Swarm